plynth/configdir/README.rst

   interpolated.
 - ``.bin`` will not be UTF8 decoded, will not be interpolated, and will be loaded as binary.
+- ``.uri`` will be decoded to a str and a custom uri parameter formatter will be added as a setting to the key.

 Example
 ~~~~~~~